-The pull of that first really sunny spring day is almost magnetic: drawing you out, into the fresh air, with the apple blossom and the tender green of new leaves.
+The pull of that first sunny spring day is almost magnetic: drawing you out into the fresh air, with the apple-blossoms and the tender green of new leaves.
+It’s always a real sign of the seasons’ change when I can’t wait to dash out of the kitchen and eat my lunch on the garden bench.
 Warm enough to make lingering outdoors a real pleasure; cool enough to enjoy being active.

-It’s always a real sign of the seasons’ change when I can’t wait to dash out of the kitchen and eat my lunch on the garden bench.
+Optimising your garden

 It’s then I might notice all the little outdoor jobs I could be doing instead of having to scuttle back inside.
 Like pegging up the duvet covers to flap on the line – I love burying my nose in line-dried washing with its almost honeyed scent.
-The sun will also help to bleach your linen and the breeze will ‘iron’ it so you don’t have to.
-A good thwacking on the line can shift the deep-down dust from floor rugs, too.
+The sun will help to bleach your linen and the breeze will ‘iron’ it so you don’t have to.

-This is a great time to clean windows, to bring more light into your rooms and so you won’t have to feel guilty every time the sunlight shows up the collected grime.
-Do them now and you can relax about it for a month or two.

-Wash down patios and decking, clean the winter off your pots and freshen up the planting with primary-coloured anemones or delicate lilies of the valley.
+This is a great time to clean windows so you don’t feel guilty every time the sunlight shows up the collected grime.
+Wash down patios and decking; clean the winter off your pots and freshen up the planting with primary-coloured anemones or delicate lilies of the valley; give lavender and rosemary plants a trim so they keep their shape and grow bushy, not straggly.
+This is the moment to get on top of the weeds before they rampage and swallow up your garden; it’s much easier to lift them when the soil is moist, and you can put them to good use - by eating them.

+I once read, or heard, a lovely piece of advice: when planning your garden, position scented plants along the paths or by doorways.
+That way, you can run your hand through them and release a cloud of fragrance as you pass.
 You could sit with a sketchbook and plan a cutting bed to bring armfuls of blue cornflowers, open-faced cosmos and friendly snapdragons into your home come summer.

-This is the moment to get on top of the weeds, before they rampage and swallow up your garden.
-It’s much easier to lift them when the soil is moist.
-Give lavender and rosemary plants a trim so they keep their shape and grow bushy, not straggly.

-As you do your garden spring clean, think about where you might want to sit and watch the birds or the passing of the clouds.
-Tree stump sections make inviting natural seats (and ideal bug hotels for your garden ecosystem), or restore a wood and cast-iron bench by chafing off flaking paint with a wire brush, sanding with glass-paper and applying new paint in your colour choice.
+Benefiting from your garden

 After all your tidying and repairing, a bite from the garden larder is welcome.
-At this time of year it doesn’t overflow with the same bounty as in summer, but you’ll find leaves and stems for salads, pestos and soups.
+At this time of year, it doesn’t overflow with the same bounty as in summer, but you’ll find leaves and stems for salads, pestos and soups.
 Out in the veg patch I like to have a constant cup of tea at my side, and a colander to collect the harvest, both planted and wild.

-Put your weeds to good use – by eating them.
-Nettle tops can be mixed with spinach and ricotta to make gnocchi as well as simmered in the better-known soup, or made into this restorative infusion.
-Centuries ago you might also have used them to protect your home against evil spirits.
+Hairy bitter cress gives a delicious mustardy kick to egg sandwiches, while wild garlic leaves can be served steamed or wilted as a spring vegetable or used in risottos and stir-fries.
+Nettle tops can be mixed with spinach and ricotta to make gnocchi or simmered in the better-known soup.
+Centuries ago, you might also have used them to protect your home against evil spirits.

-Hairy bitter cress gives a delicious mustardy kick to egg sandwiches, while wild garlic leaves can be served steamed or wilted as a spring vegetable, or used in risottos and stir-fries.